Opinion | Cheating celebs' biggest mistake? If you're going to bribe an Ivy, do it legally

 To be sure, the offering of bribes to coaches in an effort to deceive both colleges and the NCAA is more tawdry than offering bribes to institutions to do the same thing.
 “We’re not talking about donating a building so that a school is more likely to take your son or daughter,” the U.S. Attorney for the District of Massachusetts Andrew Lelling declared.
 “We’re talking about deception and fraud.”

-This is a remarkably if perhaps inadvertently illuminating statement.
+This is a remarkable, if perhaps inadvertently illuminating, statement.
 Lelling is correct that donating cash to secure admissions for a child is perfectly legal.
 Indeed, society consistently rewards the exchange by giving donors enormous tax breaks, essentially subsidizing the whole transaction.
 But is the moral distinction as big as the legal distinction would suggest?

 DOJ prosecuting its largest college admissions cheating scheme everMarch 13, 201916:55